owulveryck/blog/content/post/a-philosopher-called-linda.md

 It ain't no secret to anyone actually knowing me: I am a fan of automation.
 Automation and configuration management have come a long way since [Mark Burgess](http://markburgess.org/) wrote the first version of [cfengine](https://cfengine.com/).

-But even if the landscape has changed, operators are still scripting (only the DLS has changed), and the area targeted by those scripts remains technical.
+But even if the landscape has changed, operators are still scripting (only the DSL has changed), and the area targeted by those scripts remains technical.

 There is no real abstraction nor automation of a design.